marsdrums/test-tutorial/visual-quality/index.md

 In Max, TAA can be applied using the object {jit.gl.pass} @fxname TAA.

 > [!IMPORTANT]
-> TAA must placed after tonemapping and before gamma correction.
+> TAA must be placed after tonemapping and before gamma correction.

 ![](./images/visual-quality_059.png)
 ![](./images/visual-quality_058.png)